Tiffany B. Taylor

 In 2008 I received a 1st class BSc (Hons) degree from the University of Edinburgh in Evolutionary Biology.
 In 2011 completed my DPhil (PhD) with Prof Angus Buckling at the University of Oxford in the Department of Zoology.
 My research focus was on understanding the evolutionary ecology of dispersal using an experimental approach with the microbial model system- Pseudomonas aeruginosa.
 In 2011 I moved to the University of Reading in the School of Biological Sciences to start a postdoc under the supervision of Dr Louise Johnson and Prof Rob Jackson, with co-supervision from Prof Mike Brockhurst (University of Sheffield) – my research focus was using experimental evolution to understand the evolution of the novel genetic code and the evolution of gene regulatory networks.
 In 2014 I spent a short time doing a university teaching fellowship, and took some time for maternity leave, before starting a Royal Society Dorothy Hodgkin Research Fellowship at the University of Bath in the Milner Centre for Evolution in 2016.

-- Royal Society Dorothy Hodgkin Research Fellow, University of Bath (2016 – Present)
+- Royal Society Dorothy Hodgkin Research Fellow (equiv.
+Assistant Professor), University of Bath (2016 – 2022)

 - University Teaching Fellow, University of Reading (2014 – 2016)